 What is important however is to reward your dog when they are doing what you want them to do.
 A sad fact for many dogs is that the only way they can get their owner’s attention at all is by doing something their owners thinks is ‘wrong’.
 Many people totally ignore their dog when they are sitting or lying quietly, doing exactly what they want him to do, and the only time they are the focus of their owner’s world is when they do something they don’t want them to – like barking at them, jumping on them, chewing things they shouldn’t, running off with something valuable… anything to get their beloved owners to pay some attention to them.

 And, of course, our attention is rewarding for our dogs, and so once they work out how to get attention, they will keep doing it – because it works!

 How to prevent or stop excessive attention-seeking behaviours

 - Don’t ignore your dog when they are being good.
 Give them your attention when they are doing what you want them to.
 Reward good behaviour so they are very clear about the appropriate ways to get your attention.
 In general, if a dog is seeking your attention at the wrong time, it is because you are not giving them enough of it at the right time.

 - Once you are sure your dog does not have every right to expect more attention from you, if they do something you do not want them to do, totally ignore them (if it is safe to do so).
 Don’t interact with them, talk to them or even look at them until the behaviour stops.

-- If the behaviour is not safe to ignore (nipping guests, jumping on children, terrorising granny etc), make use of house lines and baby gates to remove your dog from the scene without any kind of interaction from you.
+- If the behaviour is not safe to ignore (nipping guests, jumping on children, terrorising visitors etc), make use of house lines and baby gates to reenable you to prevent these behaviours without any kind of interaction from you.

-- At times when you know your dog is likely to pester you, you can give them a chew or a toy stuffed with food to distract them and give them something to occupy them instead and break the habit
+- At times when you know your dog is likely to pester you (such as when you are working), you can give them a chew or a toy stuffed with food to distract them and give them something enriching and rewarding to occupy them instead.